-Annie Siddons is a Londoner, single parent, writer, performer and dramaturg.
-Her origins are British/Egyptian/Greek/Italian/Roma and Middle Eastern.
+Annie Siddons is a London based and raised writer, performer and dramaturg.
 Her work is hilarious, brutal, honest and poetic, embracing the mythic and the mundane, sitting somewhere in the intersection between comedy, theatre, spoken word and live art.
 Music and narrative are always central.

 As writer/performer, Annie created Raymondo in 2014, which ran at Summerhall as part of Escalator East to Edinburgh, then returned in 2015 for the British Council Showcase, touring across the UK 2015-16.